pyxelr/recommendations-for-engineers/README.md

 - [Have I Been Pwned](https://haveibeenpwned.com/) ← check if you have an account that has been compromised in a data breach
   - [Firefox Monitor](https://monitor.firefox.com/) ← the same tool from Firefox
   - [We Leak Info](https://weleakinfo.com/) ← data breach search engine
-- [Hybrid Analysis](https://hybrid-analysis.com//) ← analyse malware for free in the browser
+- [Hybrid Analysis](https://hybrid-analysis.com/) ← analyse malware for free in the browser
 - [I know what you download](https://iknowwhatyoudownload.com/en/peer/) ← torrent downloads and distributions for chosen IP
 - [IP Info](https://ip.voidsec.com/) ← check if your VPN leaks information
 - [Pi-Hole](https://pi-hole.net/) ← adblock for the whole network (requires: router + raspberry pi)
 - [PrivacyTools](https://www.privacytools.io/) ← set of services, tools, and knowledge to protect your privacy
   - [PRISM Break](https://prism-break.org/) ← set of privacy tools (categorised by operating systems)
   - [Privacy Respecting](https://github.com/nikitavoloboev/privacy-respecting) ← curated list of privacy respecting services and software
-- [Redirect Checker](https://www.redirect-checker.org/) ← check your redirects and statuscode
+- [Redirect Checker](https://www.redirect-checker.org/) ← check your redirects and status code
 - [Shodan](https://www.shodan.io/) ← search engine of IoT
 - [Tails](https://tails.boum.org/) ← privacy OS for pendrive (protects your privacy and offers all sorts of apps to do so, like Tor, Thunderbird and PGP)
 - [Temp Mail](https://temp-mail.org/en/) ← create a temporary anonymous e-mail